shadeed/rtl-styling/posts/rtl-styling.md

 According to [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties):
 > CSS Logical Properties and Values is a module of CSS introducing logical properties and values that provide the ability to control layout through logical, rather than physical, direction and dimension mappings.

-Let's take a simple example.
-I need to align a text to the left, so I added the following.
+Let’s take a simple example.
+Suppose we need to align a string of text to the left.
+So, we add the following:
 ```css
 .page-header {
     text-align: right;
 }
 ```

-And for RTL:
+And for the RTL:
 ```css
 [dir="rtl"] .nav-item {
     text-align: left;
 }
 ```

-What if there is a way to add one `text-align` value that change the direction based on the page direction?
-CSS Logical Properties to the rescue!
+What if there was a way to add one `text-align` value that changes the direction based on the page’s direction?
+CSS logical properties to the rescue!

 ```css
 .page-header {